Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Case with interaction and curvature

 The form obtained in Eq.~(\ref{lucia2}) is particularly useful because it allows $ h_{GH,I,k}^2(z) $ to be written as the sum of three distinct contributions: one from matter, one from curvature, and one from dark energy.
 The term $ \Omega_{m0} (1+z)^{3(1 - d^2)} $ represents the dark matter component, while $ \Omega_{k0} (1+z)^2 $ corresponds to the curvature contribution.
 Consequently, the following expression for $ \rho_{D_{GH},k}(z) $ can be obtained:

 We can now write $h_{GH,I,k}^2$ and $\rho_{D_{GH},I,k}$ as functions of the parameter $x$:

-We now want to calculate the final expressions of other important cosmological quantities, like the dimensionless energy density of dark energy $\Omega_{D_{GH},I,k}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GH},I,k}$, the pressure $p_{GH},I,k$, the EoS parameter $\omega_{D_{GH},I,k}$ and the deceleration parameter $q_{GH,I,k}$. \\ For the dimensionless energy density of DE, we use the general relation obtained in Eq. (\ref{carolina22}):
+We now want to calculate the final expressions of other important cosmological quantities, like the fractional energy density of dark energy $\Omega_{D_{GH},I,k}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GH},I,k}$, the pressure $p_{GH},I,k$, the EoS parameter $\omega_{D_{GH},I,k}$ and the deceleration parameter $q_{GH,I,k}$. \\ For the fractional energy density of DE, we use the general relation obtained in Eq. (\ref{carolina22}):

 Using the expression of $h^2_{GH,I,k}$ obtained in Eq. (\ref{carolina20}), we can write:

 Therefore, $\Omega_{D_{GH},Ik}$ is given by the following expression: